qu3vipon/drf-service-layer/README.md

 ### Description

-When a view is initialized by DRF's `initial()` method, `create_dto()` that you have implemented is called.
+When a view is initialized by DRF's `initial()` method, `create_dto()` you have implemented is called.
 The return value of `create_dto()` is set to `self.dto` and used as an argument when instantiating the service layer.
-DTO is already injected into the service layer as an instance variable(`self.dto`), you don't need to care about parameters when implementing business logic.
+DTO is already injected into the service layer as an instance variable(`self.dto`), so you don't need to care about parameters when implementing business logic and using them.
 After all, you can call any function from the service layer using `self.service` in your views.

 ## Inspired by